prody/ProDy/doc/examples/proteins/blastpdb.rst

 Amino acid sequence of a protein, e.g.
 ``ASFPVEILPFLYLGCAKDSTNLDVLEEFGIKYILNVTPNLPNLF...YDIVKMKKSNISPNFNFMGQLLDFERTL``

-The :func:`blastPDB` function accepts sequence as a Python :class:`str`.
+The :func:`~.blastPDB` function accepts sequence as a Python :func:`str`.

 Output
 -------------------------------------------------------------------------------

-Output is an :class:`PDBBlastRecord` instance that stores PDB hits and returns to the user those sharing sequence identity above a user specified value.
+Output is an :class:`~.PDBBlastRecord` instance that stores PDB hits and returns to the user those sharing sequence identity above a user specified value.

 ProDy Code